 Why is this product labeled as a supplemental meal/treat?

 The Association of American Feed Control Officials (AAFCO) and Federal Drug Administration (FDA) classify two groups of pet food – “Completely Balanced Foods” or “Treats.”
 Completely balanced foods must meet all AAFCO regulations and have a minimum content of specific nutrients.
 To do this, pet food often contains additives, fillers and by-products.
 We’ve chosen not to add these components to PPFC’s products and let you as an owner, in conjunction with your veterinarian, decide if you need additional supplementation.
 The product has been through laboratory testing and meets the requirement for “guaranteed analysis” of crude protein, crude fat, crude fiber and moisture.
 Like humans, dogs should eat a variety of foods each week.
-Our products offer the opportunity for dogs to eat an array of meats and vegetables that may not be balanced at each meal but over a weekly period allow you to provide your dog with a balanced diet.
+Our products offer the opportunity for dogs to eat an array of meats and vegetables.

 Do I need to worry about Salmonella and E.Coli with PPFC food?